 Computed tomography (CT or CAT) scan.
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
 A CT scan can also be used to measure the tumor’s size.
 Generally, a contrast medium (a special dye) is injected into a patient’s vein or given orally (by mouth) to provide better detail.

 Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
 A contrast medium may be injected into a patient’s vein or given orally to create a clearer picture.
-MRI scans are sometimes used to help doctors find out if a biopsy is needed.
+By creating detailed pictures of the prostate, MRI scans are able to show whether the cancer has spread outside the prostate into nearby tissues or structures.

 After these diagnostic tests are done, your doctor will review all of the results with you.
 If the diagnosis is cancer, these results also help the doctor describe the cancer; this is called staging.